-If you have medical expenses you pay yourself, you may deduct them as an itemized personal deduction to the extent they exceed 7.5% of your adjusted gross income (increased to 10% in 2013 and later except for people over 65 until 2017).
+If you have medical expenses you pay yourself, you may deduct them as an itemized personal deduction to the extent they exceed 10% of your adjusted gross income (AGI).
+For many years the threshold was 7.5% but that was increased to 10% in 2013, except for people over 65 whose rate remains at the 7.5% level until 2017.
 Your AGI is your total taxable income, minus deductions for retirement contributions and one-half of your self-employment taxes, if any, plus a few other items (as shown at the bottom of your Form 1040).

 One way to best take advantage of this deduction is to bunch as many uninsured expenses as you can into a single year, so that your total medical expenses are as high as possible for that year.
 For example, if you need to have expensive dental treatment, do it in a single year so you can add it to your total health expenses for the year.

 However, not all health related expenses are deductible.
 Nondeductible health expenses include: